 The exact definition of elder abuse for each form of abuse varies from state to state.
 States also have public services and government agencies, like Adult Protective Services (APS), that offer protective services for older adults.

 Each state has its own organizations and agencies, but they must cooperate with federal laws and agencies, such as:

 States typically also use training and research from abuse organizations like the National Center on Elder Abuse (NCEA) and the National Institute of Justice (NIJ).

 Common Types of Elder Abuse

-Many reported elder abuse cases occurred in long-term care facilities or nursing homes.
-But too often, family members or loved ones are the abusers.
-Many abuse complaints are also based on an older person feeling disrespected by nursing home staff or other caregivers.
+Many elder abuse cases happen in places like long-term care facilities or nursing homes.
+Sometimes even family members or others close to someone end up being the abusers.
+Many abuse complaints also pop up when older folks don't feel respected by nursing home staff or other caregivers.

 Common forms of elder abuse include:

 - Emotional abuse